nicojs/node-install-local/README.md

 # Install local

-Installs npm/yarn packages locally without symlink.
+Installs npm/yarn packages locally without symlink, also in npm 5.
 Exactly the same as your production installation, no compromises.
-Won't mess up your package.json.

 ## Getting started